Why choose ExpressVPN

 In the UK the testing line was a 75Mbps connection.
 The results were 60 to 65Mbps which was very impressive when you consider how near the top-end of that line's capacity this reached.

 From the UK as a base, connecting to the likes of Hong Kong, India or Australia we were getting speeds of a decent 60Mbps.
 Go to Brazil or Kenya and the results suffered with the top-end hitting nearer to the 20Mbps mark.

+ExpressVPN now offers its Lightway protocol support on both Android and Windows.
+That means the fastest and most secure connections don't need to be sacrificed when you change devices.
 The mighty 3,000 servers of ExpressVPN, spanning those 94 countries and 160 locations worldwide mean you can appear to be from virtually anywhere you need.
 The key with this many server locations is that you should always be relatively close to one so you can enjoy a fast and consistent connection speed.

 This VPN masking applies to lots of devices as well as locations.
 This is thanks to the clients available which span the likes of Mac, Windows, iOS, Linux, Android Chromebooks, Kindle Fire, PlayStation, Apple TV, Fire TV and more.
 You can also setup the VPN on a router using custom firmware.
 So, despite ExpressVPN limiting you to five devices used at one time, if one of them is a router that means you can connect as many devices to that as you need.

 Getting the apps up and running is super easy.
 It takes just a few minutes to install ExpressVPN on your Android device.
 The interface is very simple to understand and makes it something you'll actually want to use regularly instead of something you uninstall quickly.